The Top 10 European Cities To Visit Before Brexit

 One of Germany's most historically rich cities.
 Lübeck is the birthplace of 3 former Nobel Peace Prize winners, was one of Northern Europe's busiest trading hubs throughout the middle ages as part of the Hanseatic League, and houses the Holstentor Gate, one of Germany's most photographed monuments.

-With a population of just over 215,000, Lübeck is one of Germany's smaller, lesser known cities.
-Despite its size, Lübeck is a must visit.
+With a population of just over 215,000, Lübeck is one of Germany's smaller, lesser-known cities.
+Despite its size, Lübeck is a city you have to experience.

 The Old Town, which is a UNESCO World Heritage site, is located on its own island on the River Trave and offers many photograph opportunities, including St. Mary's Church, which can be seen in the picture above.